WRITER PRODUCER PERFORMER

 You may know me from the 2021 solo show I wrote, directed and performed,"Delejos (from afar)".
 The show is an immersive blend of standup comedy, live music and storytelling where I take a journey through my late partner's virtual reality video game to tell a story of grief, identity and hope.
 You can read about it in the LA Times, Insider and Remezcla and a handful of other publications.
 Here's an excerpt.
-You can hear about what it was like to write and perform the project my upcoming audio op-ed, set to publish in the New York Times audio series "First Person", hosted by Lulu Garcia-Navarro, in late 2022.
+You can hear about what it was like to write and perform the project in my upcoming audio op-ed, set to publish in the New York Times audio series "First Person", hosted by Lulu Garcia-Navarro, in late 2022.

 As a video producer, I field-produced Huffpost's documentary series "Crash the Party", where I profiled women running for first-time office in the 2018 midterms including now Secretary of the Interior Deb Haaland.
 I was an on-air correspondent for HuffPost's Roku series "ICYMI", interviewing Lorena Bobbitt and reporting on AOC, Intimacy Coordinators and Latinxs in Cannabis.
 At Thrillist, I produced two seasons of the Webby Award-nominated series "Food/Groups" with James Beard Award Wining host Dave Infante and the humor series "Really, Dough?!" with chef Marc Iocono, now streaming on Amazon Prime.
 My early field-produced pieces profiled the Brooklyn Candy Man, an unhinged US vs. Mexico lucha libre match in Tijuana and the Chicano Rockabillies in San Diego.
 I also developed and sold a 10-episode docu-series to Bustelo, later produced as "Barrio, USA".